GAMES-UChile/mogptk/README.md

 The kernel learns the cross-channel correlations of the data, so it is particularly well-suited for the task of signal reconstruction in the event of sporadic data loss.
 All other included kernels can be derived from the Multi Output Spectral Mixture kernel by restricting some parameters or applying some transformations.

-One of the main advantages of the present toolkit is the GPU support, which enables the user to train models through TensorFlow, speeding computations significantly.
-It also includes sparse-variational GP regression functionality, to decrease computation time even further.
+One of the main advantages of the present toolkit is the GPU support, which enables the user to train models through PyTorch, speeding computations significantly.
+It also includes sparse-variational GP regression functionality to decrease computation time even further.

 See [MOGPTK: The Multi-Output Gaussian Process Toolkit](https://arxiv.org/abs/2002.03471) for our publication on arXiv.